gregorbj/Archive-VisionEval/api/model_system_design.md

 - **Czones**
-Czones are subdivisions of Bzones that describe more detailed land use characteristics such as whether an area is typified by residential development, commercial development, or mixed-use development.
+Czones are optional subdivisions of Bzones that describe more detailed land use characteristics such as whether an area is typified by residential development, commercial development, or mixed-use development.
 These characteristics may be described using a classification system such as the *development type* system, used by the GreenSTEP and RSPM models, or the *place type* system used by the RPAT model.
 A Czone may be any size, up to and including the Bzone that it is located within.
 As with Bzones, Czones may correspond to actual geographic areas such as the traffic analysis zones defined for an urban travel demand model.
 Perhaps more commonly, Czones will be synthesized based on scenario inputs and attributes of the Azones and Bzones they are situated within.

 - **Mareas**
 Mareas are associated with urbanized portions of metropolitan areas.
 Mareas are used to specify and model urbanized area transportation characteristics such as overall transportation supply (transit, highways) and congestion.
 A Marea does not exist in a strict hierarchical relationship with Azones and Bzones because the Marea boundary is likely to change over time as the urbanized area population grows.
 While a Marea will be associated with one or more Azones and Bzones, its boundary may be located inside or outside the boundaries of the Azones and Bzones it is associated with.
-Czones are used to represent the geographic extent of the Marea and land use characteristics of portions of it.
+Czones may be used to represent the geographic extent of the Marea and land use characteristics of portions of it.
 Changes in the urbanized area boundary are modeled as changes in Czone designations.

 Geographical relationships for a model are described in the "geography.csv" file contained in the "defs" directory.
 This file tabulates the names of each geographic unit (except for Region) and the relationships between them.
 Each row shows a unique relationship.
 Where a unit of geography is not explictly defined (i.e. it will be simulated), "NA" values are placed in the table.
 Appendix B shows examples of the "geography.csv" file where only Azones are specified and where Azones and Bzones are specified.
 It should be noted that there are no naming conventions for individual zones.
 The user is free to choose what conventions they will use.